THREE ADMONITIONS (EXCERPT OF WHAT I HAVE LEARNED FROM THE LORD)

 I am to make certain that I have confessed my own sins and turned away from them.
-I am going to wake up every morning telling Christ I want to think, speak, and do what He is thinking, speaking, and doing today.
+I am going to wake up every morning telling Christ I want to think, speak, and do in conformity to His will for me.
 I want to live by His Life more each day.

 If He leads me to take some kind of political or public action, I will do that, realizing that I will accomplish good.
 So far, Christ has told me clearly to keep writing the truths of the Kingdom as the Spirit enables me.

 When the Lord called me to preach, while I was in prayer in a former Japanese barracks at the end of World War Two, waiting for the Bible study to begin, He called me to preach the Bible.
 That is what I have been doing ever since, and I am enjoying every day of it.

 Do not fret yourself.
 It leads only to evil.
 Rejoice in the Lord always; and again I say, rejoice!

 We have been at the spiritual fulfillment of the Jewish feast of Passover.
 Many of us have been at Pentecost.
 Now it is time to move forward to the spiritual fulfillment of the Jewish feast of Tabernacles.

 The feast of Tabernacles includes three sub-feasts: the Blowing of Trumpets; the Day of Atonement; and the feast of Tabernacles itself.